HogoFrogo/HogoFrogo/Design.md

 ### 2. boss (Level 2) - Tsunami
     Mood: Written in mood of the level

     Immortal, constantly moving giant wave that functions like a chase level mechanic.
 After nearing the end of the level there is a cutscene of the fake victory, but then the wave appears on the other side and chases the player back to the beginning of the level.
-Near the beginning there will be a platform that the player needs to reach and when he reaches it the game ends.
+Near the beginning there will be a platform that the player needs to reach and when he reaches it the level ends.
 ### 3. boss (Level 3) - Astro Firefly/Ghost Entity
-    Mood: Mysterious, overwhelming
+    Mood: Mysterious, overwhelming, inspiration in Elden Beast (Elden Ring)

     The boss appears at the end of the level, where at this point you can clearly see the night sky.
 The main point of this boss are zodiac attacks that react to the night sky (Cancer - the boss walks backwards, Sagittarius - the boss shoots a projectile at a player etc).
 The entity has a set number of attacks it receives and reacts to the hit thresholds with unique attacks:
     Constellations that are used to the moveset of the boss is as follows: